Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 This area is situated within the vast Daniel Boone National Forest and provides a great escape from city life.
 You can go ziplining, canoeing, or rafting in the forest.
 You can also explore the natural bridge and hiking trails within the gorge, which are part of the site’s rich history.

-A lovely vineyard that allows guests to taste several local wines
+A lovely Kentucky vineyard that allows guests to taste several local wines.

-Kentucky is more notorious for bourbon than wine, but the Elk Creek Winery is an excellent day trip destination.
+Kentucky is more notorious for bourbon than wine, but the Elk Creek Vineyards is an excellent day trip destination.
 Located in Owenton, this winery offers tours and tasting packages.

 If you are a wine connoisseur, you’ll be right at home here.
 There are both classic wines and inventive fruit wines.